Business Valuation Service

 - Complete Valuation Report (PDF)

-- Custom Business Valuation Tool (open source MS Excel workbook to play through what-if scenarios)
+- Custom Business Valuation Tool (a open source MS Excel workbook to play through what-if scenarios)

 - A summary presentation in PowerPoint and PDF formats (see an example)